Koupah/Among-Us-Editor/README.md

 ## Credits ##
 SovietSeal#0001: Wrote out all the names, ID's and Category of all Hats & Skins
+SovietSeal#0001: Downloaded skin, pet & color images and named them their ID's for me

+If you'd like to help w/ something or receive credit, you can contact me on my discord listed above

 ## Information for those interested: ##